cdsittampalam/documentation/docs/Partner API.md

 ### Add Fund

-A fund is the organisational unit that customers assign their portfolios into.
-Each fund includes custody groups containing members that are added to a fund.
-You select the members from the trusted party users that you have added.
-Custody group members are those that are nominated as custodians where their signatures are needed to allow the movement of money in the form of transfers and withdrawals.
+A fund is the organisational unit for assigning portfolios.
+Each fund includes custody groups containing members.
+You select the members from the trusted party users that you previously added.
+Custody group members are those that are nominated as custodians where their signatures are needed to approve the movement of money.
 These include:

 *   `custodygroup_withdraw` Custody group for a withdrawal